apecloud/kubeblocks/docs/developer_docs/integration/parameter-template.md

 ## Introduction

-When creating a cluster, developers typically modify parameters according to resource availability, performance needs, environment, etc. Cloud database providers like AWS and Alibaba Cloud have therefore offered various parameter templates (such as high-performance and asynchronous templates for RDS) to facilitate a quick startup for users.
+When creating a cluster, developers typically configure parameters according to resource availability, performance needs, environment, etc. Cloud database providers like AWS and Alibaba Cloud have therefore offered various parameter templates (such as high-performance and asynchronous templates for RDS) to facilitate a quick startup for users.

-In this tutorial, you will learn how to configure parameters in KubeBlocks, which includes adding parameter templates, modifying parameters, and configuring parameter verification.
+In this tutorial, you will learn how to configure parameters in KubeBlocks, which includes adding parameter templates, configuring parameters, and configuring parameter validation.

 Although Kubernetes allows users to mount parameter files as ConfigMap on volumes of the Pod, it only manages ConfigMap updates and synchronizes them to the volume.
 Therefore, if the database engine (such as MySQL and Postgres) fails to support dynamic loading of configuration files, you can only log in to the database to perform update operations, which can easily lead to configuration drift.

 To prevent that, KubeBlocks manages all parameters through ConfigMap with the principle that `ConfigMap is the only source-of-truth`.
-It means that all changes to the configuration are first applied to ConfigMap, and then, depending on different ways the parameters take effect, applied to each Pod in the cluster.
-A comprehensive guide on how to change parameters/configurations will be provided in the next tutorial.
+It means that all parameter configurations are first applied to ConfigMap, and then, depending on different ways the parameters take effect, applied to each Pod in the cluster.
+A comprehensive guide on how to configure parameters will be provided in the next tutorial.

 ## ConfigTemplate